Feedback, complaints and compliments

 Stage Two - Review

 If you remain dissatisfied with the response to your stage 1, please contact us within 28 days and request a stage 2 review.
-You will need to state the issues you remain dissatisfied with and the outcome you are seeking.
+You will need to state the issues you remain dissatisfied with and the outcome you seek.
 This request will then be reviewed by the Customer Care service.

 The Local Government Ombudsman